...

 1. The spouse seeking maintenance cannot earn sufficient income to provide for their minimum reasonable needs due to a physical or mental disability.

-2. The couple was married for at least 10 years, and the spouse seeking maintenance lacks the ability to earn sufficient income to provide for their minimum reasonable needs.
+2. The couple had a marriage lasting at least 10 years, and the spouse requesting maintenance does not possess the capability to generate an income sufficient to meet their essential needs.

 3. The spouse seeking maintenance is the custodian of a child of the marriage who requires substantial care and personal supervision because of a physical or mental disability, preventing the spouse from earning sufficient income.